olaroos/deepnetnotes/basics.md

 - *All you need is a good Init*
 - *Fixup Initialization*
 - *Self-Normalizing Neural Networks*
+- *Bag of Tricks for Image Classification with Convolutional Neural Networks - 2018 dec*

 ## Things I don't know where to put yet: